Hexagon/croner/MIGRATION.md

 The main differences between `cron` and `croner` are that croner uses an object for options, whereas cron uses parameters.
 Please have a look att [/README.md#options](/README.md#options) to find the equivalents.

-Another difference is the method names, below is a list of `cron` methods with their `croner` equivalents.
+Another difference is the method names.
+Below is a list of `cron` methods with their `croner` equivalents

 | Cron | Croner | Note |
 | ---- | ------ | ---- |